numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_FUNCTION_CACHE_SIZE

-    Override size of function cache for retaining recently deserialized functions in memory.
-In systems like Dask, it is common for functions to be deserialized multiple times.
+    Override the size of the function cache for retaining recently deserialized functions in memory.
+In systems like `Dask <http://dask.pydata.org>`_, it is common for functions to be deserialized multiple times.
 Numba will cache functions as long as there is a reference somewhere in the interpreter.
 This cache size variable controls how many functions that are no longer referenced will also be retained, just in case they show up in the future.
 The implementation of this is not a true LRU, but the large size of the cache should be sufficient for most situations.

     *Default value:* 128